-Step 3: To prevent existing cracks (if you have any) from spreading during the welding process, we recommend drilling a small hole at the end of the cracks before weld the cracks.
-Inspect for any spot welds that have failed or is in the process of failing.
+Step 4: To prevent existing cracks (if any) from spreading during the welding process, we recommend drilling a small hole at the end of the cracks before welding the cracks themselves.
+Inspect for any spot welds that have failed or are in the process of failing.
 We recommended you drill them out and repair them if found.

-Step 4: If you had any cracks, weld up those first then grind them flat to allow your reinforcement plates to sit flush against the chassis.
-Using your subrame bolts mock up your plate to allow you to tack weld it to the chassis.
-Then fully weld around your reinforcement plate.
-We provided extra holes in our plates for rosette welds.
-You can drill through the first outer sheet metal layer but should not drill all the way through, once completed, rosette weld your holes up.
-Should your chassis be severely damaged we provided two square trunk block off plates.
-You will have to cut through the floorboard inside the vehicle, weld up any cracks, then use the two square plates to weld shut the holes cut out.
+Step 5: If you had any cracks, weld up those first then grind them flat to allow your reinforcement plates to sit flush against the chassis.
+Using your subframe bolts, mock up your plate to allow you to tack weld it to the chassis.
+Once tack welded in the proper location, fully weld around your reinforcement plate.
+We provided extra holes in our plates for rosette/plug welds.
+You can drill through the first outer sheet metal layer but should not drill all the way through.
+Once completed, rosette/plug weld your holes.
+Should your chassis be severely damaged, we provided two square trunk block off plates.
+You will have to cut through the floorboard inside the vehicle, weld up any cracks, then use the two square plates to weld shut the holes that were cut out.

-Step 5: After you've finished welding grind down any excess welds that can prevent the subframe from sitting flush against the chassis.
+Step 6: After welding the plates to the chassis, be sure to grind any protruding welds so that the subframe mounting surface is flat; insuring that the subframe can mount flush against the chassis.
 Make sure you spray a protective coat of under-liner or paint on any bare metal surfaces to protect it against the elements and stop rust from developing.

-Step 6: Reinstall the rear suspension and make sure to torque everything to factory specifications.
-Make sure to bleed your brakes if you removed your brake lines.
-Reconnect the battery battery.
+Step 7: Reinstall the rear suspension and make sure to torque everything to factory specifications.
+Make sure to bleed your brakes.
+Reconnect the battery.

-Step 7: Take your E46 for a test drive and inspect for any noises that could be a concern.
-If your test drive was successful next step is to hit the track and drive it hard!!
+Step 8: Take your E46 for a test drive and inspect for any noises that could be a concern.
+If your test drive was successful next step is to hit the track and drive it hard!

 This instructional guide is intended to provide general information only.
 We recommend a professional automotive technician install any of our products.
 In no event shall Garagistic be liable for any special, direct, indirect, consequential, incidental injuries or damages whatsoever.